psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 - How well does the system handle edge cases and error conditions?

 ## Current State Assessment
-The project appears to be a functional integration tool that successfully bridges Prosim A320 and GSX Pro.
+The project appears to be a functional integration tool that successfully bridges Prosim A320 and GSX Pro, with the recent addition of a comprehensive Push-to-Talk system for ACP channel integration.
 The architecture seems well-structured with clear separation of concerns and appropriate use of design patterns.
 The documentation provides a good overview of the system's purpose and functionality.

 ## Development Environment
 The development environment now requires .NET 8 SDK for building the application.
 The project structure follows standard .NET conventions with appropriate organization of components.